brianhigh/visual-tracerouter/README.md

 ### Example Data

-Example data are provided in CSV files and map output examles are provided as PNG files.
+Example data are provided in text files and map output examples are provided as PNG image files.

 ### Route Example